-1.6: WRITING OBJECTIVE Writes 3 sentences of own news using sounds learnt, sight words, capital letters and full stops.
+1.7: WRITING OBJECTIVE Writes 2 paragraphs of 8 sentences on a topic.
 IMPLEMENTATION Do this with the Wednesday writing lesson, in week 6 or 8.
 ACTIVITY Conduct the writing lessons as usual.
 Collect learners' books at the end of the writing cycle.
 Assess each learner's handwriting and writing using the rubric below.

-RUBRIC LEVEL 1 RATING 1-2 LEVEL 2 RATING 3-4 LEVEL 3 RATING 5-6 LEVEL 4 RATING 7 WRITING: ORIGINALITY The idea is difficult to understand, or is not original - the teacher's example is copied.
-The idea is understandable and original, although similar to the example.
+RUBRIC LEVEL 1 RATING 1-2 LEVEL 2 RATING 3-4 LEVEL 3 RATING 5-6 LEVEL 4 RATING 7 WRITING: ORIGINALITY The idea is difficult to understand, not all sentences relate to the topic.
+Or the idea is not original - the teacher's example is copied.
+(1) The idea is understandable and original, although similar to the example.
+Most sentences relate to the topic.
 (2) The idea is personal and original.
+All sentences relate to the topic.
 (3) The idea is personal, original, and creative.
-(4-5) WRITING: LENGTH The learner has written 0 correct sentences.
-(1) The learner has written 0 correct sentences.
-(1) The learner has written 2 correct sentences.
-(3) The learner has written 3 correct sentences.
+All sentences clearly relate to the topic.
+(4-5) WRITING: LENGTH AND STRUCTURE The learner has written fewer than 3 correct sentences.
+The sentences are not correctly structured into 2 paragraphs.
+(1) The learner has written 3-4 correct sentences.
+The sentences are not correctly structured into 2 paragraphs.
+(2) The learner has written 5-6 correct sentences.
+The sentences are correctly structured into 2 paragraphs.
+(3) The learner has written 7 or more correct sentences.
+The sentences are correctly structured into 2 paragraphs.
 (4-5) WRITING: PUNCTUATION The learner struggles to use capital letters and full stops consistently and correctly, even with support.
 (1) The learner uses capital letters and full stops correctly, but struggles with other punctuation.
 (2) The learner uses all taught punctuation adequately, but makes occasional mistakes.
 (3) The learner uses all taught punctuation correctly and seldom makes mistakes.
 (4)